Apium graveolens var. rapaceum

 Key Constituents:

-Simply pull the tuber, which has grown to at least the size of a tennis ball, out of the ground by the barrel and cut the roots along the fruit with a sharp knife.
+Simply pull the bulb, which has grown to at least the size of a tennis ball, out of the soil by the run and cut the roots along the fruit with a sharp knife.

 Use:

-Most people know the typical celery root as a soup vegetable.
-In total there are about 30 species of celery.
+Most people know the typical celeriac from soup vegetables.
+Together with its siblings celeriac and celery, these three varieties belong to the true celery species.
+There are about 30 species in total.
 The wild form, which originated in the Mediterranean region, was already used as a medicinal plant in ancient Egypt between about 1200 and 600 BC and was also used as a grave offering.
+The well-known soup vegetable has even more potential!

 Familia